 Gathering requirements is typically the first step in developing a solution, be it for developing either a system or a process.
 Requirements are gathered from all parties expected to use, maintain or benefit from the solution, and are organized into groups, functional areas and hierarchies as necessary.
-They can be transcribed into a spreadsheet or a requirements gathering or management tool, or they can be created within an integrated modeling tool such as Enterprise Architect.
+They can be created directly within an integrated modeling tool such as Enterprise Architect, or if they have been transcribed into a spreadsheet or a requirements gathering or management tool, they can be imported into Enterprise Architect.